cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

     use cases, while leaving room for the future implementation of a separate operator for PgBouncer to complete the gamma with more advanced and customized scenarios.

-Currently, any configuration change requires a complete rollout of all PgBouncer pods.